dret/HTML5-overview/MD/abandoned.md

-# HTML5 NOTEs
+# Abandoned HTML5 Specifications

-This is a list of [W3C](http://www.w3.org/ "World Wide Web Consortium") HTML5 [NOTE documents](http://www.w3.org/2014/Process-20140801/#rec-advance "W3C Technical Reports"), which are documents that are no longer under development by the W3C.
+This is a list of [W3C](http://www.w3.org/ "World Wide Web Consortium") HTML5 [NOTE documents](http://www.w3.org/2014/Process-20140801/#rec-advance "W3C Technical Reports"), which are documents that are no longer under development by the W3C, and other abandoned HTML5 specifications.
 For a list of stable or currently developed HTML5 documents, please visit the [HTML5 Overview's main page](../).

 ### Notes (33 Specs)